-Our Ambassadors are good friends who we’ve developed long-term relationships with in the testing and development of our gear.
+Our Ambassadors are good friends who we’ve developed long-term relationships with in the testing and development of our bikepacking bags and gear.
 They all share a passion for adventure cycling whether that be ultra racing along the spine of a mountain range, or living day in, day out on the bike, making touring a lifestyle.
 It’s an honor to both support and collaborate with them.

 Rebecca Rusch is the Queen of Pain with a heart of gold.
 It doesn’t matter if Rebecca is pedaling through the night on an epic adventure across Italy, riding her bike up Africa’s legendary Mt.
 Kilimanjaro, or teaching at a #JoinTheRusch camp or clinic, she brings energy, positivity and inspiration to whatever challenge she meets.
 She redefined the team dynamics of adventure racing and has given the men a run for their money in endurance mountain biking.
 Rebecca’s work extends far beyond the start line as the best selling author of Rusch to Glory, event producer for Rebecca’s Private Idaho, motivational speaker, firefighter, and cycling advocate.
 Rebecca released a full length feature film, Blood Road, which followed her very personal journey biking the 1,800 kilometer Ho Chi Minh trail.
 Follow her at Rebecca Rusch.

 Mark Watson is a landscape and outdoor photographer with a passion for steep places and human-powered, two-wheeled machines.
 He has authored three books; including the acclaimed Te Araroa – Walking New Zealand’s 3000-kilometre trail.

 Hana Black has put her previous life as an outdoor clothing designer/developer on hold to follow her dream of freewheeling about the planet.
 In 2016 she rode the inaugural 3000km Tour Aotearoa – the classic New Zealand bike packing tour.